Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display: Discussion

 \section{Discussion}

-We introduce neural \'{e}tendue expanders as an optical element that expands the \'{e}tendue of existing holographic displays without sacrificing displayed hologram quality.
-Neural \'{e}tendue expanders are learned from a natural image dataset and jointly optimized with the SLM's wavefront modulation.
+In this work, we introduce neural \'{e}tendue expanders as an optical element that expands the \'{e}tendue of existing holographic displays without sacrificing displayed hologram fidelity.
+Neural \'{e}tendue expanders are learned from a natural image dataset and are jointly optimized with the SLM's wavefront modulation.
 Akin to a shallow neural network, this new breed of optical elements allows us to tailor the wavefront modulation element to the display of natural images and maximize display quality perceivable by the human eye.
-We validate the approach by simulating holographic display of ultra-wide-angle, high-fidelity color holograms.
-As the first learned optics for \'{e}tendue expansion, we achieve \'{e}tendue expansion factor 64$\times$ with over 29\,dB PSNR reconstructions, an order of magnitude lower error than existing approaches.
-This means that expansion factor $64\times$ combined with an 8K-pixel SLM can enable high-fidelity, ultra-wide-angle holographic projection of natural images with 2.56 steradians FOV and 18.5\,mm eyebox size, covering more than 85\% of the human stereo FOV.
+As the first learned optics for \'{e}tendue expansion, we achieve \'{e}tendue expansion factor 64$\times$ with over 29\,dB PSNR reconstructions, an order of magnitude improvement over existing approaches.
+This means that expansion factor $64\times$ combined with an 8K-pixel SLM can enable high-fidelity, ultra-wide-angle holographic projection of natural images with $126^\circ$ FOV and 18.5\,mm eyebox size, covering more than 85\% of the human FOV.
+Furthermore, neural \'{e}tendue expanders support multi-wavelength illumination for color holograms.
+The expanders also support 3D color holography and viewer pupil-awareness.
 We envision that future holographic displays may incorporate the described optical design approach into their construction, especially for VR/AR displays.
-Extending our work to utilize other types of emerging optics such as metasurfaces may prove to be a promising direction for future work, as diffraction angles can be greatly enlarged by nano-scale metasurface features\cite{scheuer2015metasurfaces} and additional properties of light such as polarization and wavelength can be modulated using meta-optics\cite{dorrah2021metasurface}.
+Extending our work to utilize other types of emerging optics such as metasurfaces may prove to be a promising direction for future work, as diffraction angles can be greatly enlarged by nano-scale metasurface features\cite{scheuer2015metasurfaces} and additional properties of light such as polarization can be modulated using meta-optics\cite{dorrah2021metasurface}.